zichenzhang04/GenHint/README.md

   <a href="">
     <img src="images\pipeline.png">
   </a>
-👥Learning with unparalleled companionship: GenHint goes beyond simple guidance.
+👥 Learning with unparalleled companionship: GenHint goes beyond simple guidance.
 Our approach provides step-by-step instructions, but we don't stop there.
 If you want to dive deeper into any part of a process, just select the step, and we’ll provide detailed, contextual insights to ensure you fully grasp each concept.
 It's like having a mentor by your side, ready to explain each move.

-🚀Instant Reponse with no pressure: Thanks to Groq, we are avaliable to help our users using the most advanced models at lightning speeds with no pressure on personal devices.
+🚀 Instant Reponse with no pressure: Thanks to Groq, we are avaliable to help our users using the most advanced models at lightning speeds with no pressure on personal devices.
 Whether it is a workstation, or a thin and light, everyone can learn to code intelligently without worries.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>